olahasan/html-css-js_Memory-Blocks-Game/README.md

 # Memory-Blocks-Game
-A simple and fun Memory-Blocks-Game built with HTML, CSS, and JavaScript.
+A simple and fun Memory-Blocks-Game built with HTML, CSS, and JavaScript.it designed to enhance memory .
+The objective of the game is to match pairs of identical pictures hidden behind blocks within a given time.

 ## Table of contents